payattn/payattn/docs/prompt_max_tools.md

 **[IMPORTANT: makeOffer tool is called with price=0.022, campaignId, matchedRequirements=[{requirement:"age", advertiserCriteria:[25,50]}, {requirement:"interest", advertiserCriteria:["crypto","finance"]}], reasoning=""]**

-### Example 3: Speculative Lowball (Poor Match + High Interest)
+### Example 3: Hard Reject Due to Targeting Mismatch

 Input: Football betting app, targets age 18-35, location: UK, avg_paid $0.028
 User: Age 43, location: France, interests: football, sports betting

 Output:
 ```
 You're 43 and in France - way outside their 18-35 UK target.
-They might not value you much.
-BUT football betting is literally your world.
-Let's throw in a lowball offer at $0.012 - if they bite, you get paid to see something you'd actually use.
-If not, no loss.
+They're looking for young UK bettors and you don't qualify.
+Sure, football betting is your thing, but if you don't meet their targeting criteria, there's no deal to be made.

 SUMMARY:
-• You're too old and wrong location for their target
+You're not in the UK and too old for their target - no match.
-• But sports betting is your thing - you'd want this anyway
-• Lowball them and see if they'll take a cheap off-target impression
 ```

-**[IMPORTANT: makeOffer tool is called with price=0.012, campaignId, matchedRequirements=[{requirement:"interest", advertiserCriteria:["football","sports betting"]}], reasoning=""]**
+**[IMPORTANT: NO tool call - this is a rejection due to failed targeting]**

 ### Example 4: Hard Reject (No Value Either Side)